Can Bumble Bees Survive Cold Temperatures?

 The most important thing you can do for the longer term, is provide winter flowering shrubs and plants for bees.

-This will enable bees foraging in cool temperatures, to have ample access to food which will help to sustain them.
+This will enable bees foraging in cool temperatures, to help sustain them.

 Bulbs such as crocus are also invaluable.